Skip to main content

 Key Provisions

-• Amends Section 43-8-216 to allow removal of will contests and administration of a decedent's estate to the circuit court without requiring special equity when there is no concurrent jurisdiction.
+• Amends 43-8-216 to allow removal of probate proceedings involving a will contest or estate administration to the circuit court without requiring special equity

 Subjects